Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

     net.stop()
 ```

-Note that the above script is written so that it also can be used as a custom argument to `mn`:
+Note that the above script is written so that it also can be used as a custom argument to `mn` for use with different topologies and tests as well as the Mininet CLI:

 ```
-$ sudo mn --custom pox.py --controller poxbridge --topo tree,2,2 --test pingall -v output
+$ sudo mn --custom poxbridge.py --controller poxbridge --topo tree,2,2 --test pingall -v output
 *** Ping: testing ping reachability h1 -> h2 h3 h4
 h2 -> h1 h3 h4